Photographic Sweep Stand

 Print the pin twice.
 The platens attach to the stands as shown using the the pins which go through the holes in the stands and are forced or glued into the receiving holes of the platens.
-Although most people find this works, there have been a few who've had the pins print out too small; if so, use a 3/16" bolt.
+Although most people find this works, there have been a few who've had the pins print out too small; if so, use 3/16" or M5 bolts & nuts.

 To use, open the platen and feed the paper between the pivot and the stand.
 Holding the paper against the stand, close the platen and secure it under the hook on the stand.

 The flat plates behind the curves are for weights which are needed for heavier paper.
-If you plan to use only one size of paper, gluing the stands to a stiff cardboard or foam-core board will make the setup easier and even more stable.
+If you plan to use only one size of paper, clamping or gluing the stands to a stiff cardboard or foam-core board will make the setup easier and even more stable.